mixu/counterstrike/readme.md

 - buckets: the number of values to keep
 - duration and unit: the interval at which the bucket is swiched (e.g. 1 day).
 It is a good idea to use units other than milliseconds, because if possible the intervals are made to correspond to a round number of (days/hours/minutes), e.g. if the unit is hour, then the hour starts at x:00 and rotates at (x+duration):00.
-- default: the default value, set when the bucket is rotated.
-Default is 0.
 - automatic (optional): If false, then timeouts are not scheduled automatically, you need to call rotate() manually at least once every aggregation interval.
 Defaults to true, which means that a timeout is scheduled automatically after every interval and you don't need to worry about calling rotate().
 - unsafe (optional): If true, then calls to rotate() always rotate; defaults to false, which means that calls to rotate() check that the current time falls onto a new interval before rotating.
 This makes it easier to call rotate since you can make redundant calls without worrying about it.